BeRightBack0/XybLauncherCLI/README.md

 ![License](https://img.shields.io/github/license/BeRightBack0/XybLauncherCLI)

+XybLauncherCLI Comamand Line Interface version of XybLauncher (WIP) that offers downloading builds from launcher great version selector and while being lightweight.

+Most features arent implemented yet, they are being worked on, they will be ready soon

 # Installation
 Go to Releases and choose .msi installer or .zip then just install using .msi or extract .zip archive.